stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 letters, above the doomed Pawtuxet farmhouse on the night of Joseph Curwen's annihilation.
 There was no mistaking that nightmare phrase, for Charles had described it too vividly in the old days when he had talked frankly of his Curwen investigations.
-And yet it was only this fragment of an archaic and forgotten language: "DIES MIES JESCHET BOENE DOESEF DOUVEMA ENITEMAUS ".
+And yet it was only this fragment of an archaic and forgotten language: _"DIES MIES JESCHET BOENE DOESEF DOUVEMA ENITEMAUS"_.

 Close upon this thundering there came a momentary darkening of the daylight, though sunset was still an hour distant, and then a puff of added odour different from the first but equally unknown and intolerable.
-Charles was chanting again now and his mother could hear syllables that sounded like "Yi-nash-Yog-Sothoth-he-lgeb-fi-throdog "--ending in a "Yah! " whose maniacal force mounted in an ear-splitting crescendo.
+Charles was chanting again now and his mother could hear syllables that sounded like _"Yi-nash-Yog-Sothoth-he-lgeb-fi-throdog"_--ending in a _"Yah!"_ whose maniacal force mounted in an ear-splitting crescendo.
 A second later all previous memories were effaced by the wailing scream which burst out with frantic explosiveness and gradually changed form to a paroxysm of diabolic and hysterical laughter.
 Mrs. Ward, with the mingled fear and blind courage of maternity, advanced and knocked affrightedly at the concealing panels, but obtained no sign of recognition.
 She knocked again, but paused nervelessly as a second shriek arose, this one unmistakably in the familiar voice of her son, and sounding concurrently with the still bursting cachinnations of that other voice.
 Presently she fainted, although she is still unable to recall the precise and immediate cause.
 Memory sometimes makes merciful deletions.

 Mr. Ward returned from the business section at about quarter past six; and not finding his wife downstairs, was told by the frightened servants that she was probably watching at Charles's door, from which the sounds had been far stranger than ever before.
 Mounting the stairs at once, he saw Mrs. Ward stretched at full length on the floor of the corridor outside the